neerajbalodi/demo-app/README.md

 a) Run the following commands on the worker node.

 sudo kubeadm reset pre-flight checks
 b) Paste the join command you got from the master node and append --v=5 at the end.
-Make sure either you are working as sudo user or usesudo before the command
+Make sure either you are working as sudo user or usesudo before the command.

 Verify if it is working as expected!